- When Is A Mountain Bike Not An MTB?

 The good news is that the bikes keep getting better.
 Less bounce during climbing and better handling on the downhills.
 So much so, that you are seeing Full-Suspension bikes being used in almost every class of racing.

 If you can afford it, Full Suspension is an overall advantage that serious riders need.

-Most of you will likely be shopping the Trail/All Mountain full suspension models (which I personally love for riding off road in our Ozark mountains) or the Enduro models.
+Most of you will likely be shopping the Trail/All Mountain full suspension models (which I love for riding off the road in our Ozark mountains) or the Enduro models.
 If you want me to ballpark it, you can expect to spend at least $1,100 on an All Mountain ride and $2,000+ on an Enduro model (refer to my discussion above for the differences)

 The lie that traps a lot of people when it comes to cheap full-suspension bikes is that just because a bike looks like a full suspension doesn’t mean that it is.
 Please don’t fall for that trap and drop a few hundred dollars on a cheap ride that is pretending to be full-suspension.
 Believe it or not, cutting a bike in half and adding a spring does not make it a more awesome ride.

 If you are planning on riding off the road, you don’t want to shortchange yourself.
 Save up (or use a credit card) to make sure you get a bike that will last.
 The right bike can be an investment that you love riding for the next ten years.

 Fat Tire Bikes

 Cyclists hate snow.
 You get enough of that powdery stuff on the ground, and it is impossible to ride in.